By Andrew Andrews

 Perhaps it’s fitting that three of the (only) four off-Broadway shows with a cappella orchestration have been set in New York City, and we hope that In Transit will stand clear of the closing doors for a long and successful run, laying tracks for more sans-instrumental musicals to come to Broadway.
 Every seat’s a good seat at Circle in the Square, so catch the next express train to Times Square (or better yet, the local to 50th Street) while there’s still room on the platform.
 Because you know what time it is, people: it’s showtime!5

-Andrew Andrews attended In Transit at Circle in the Square Theatre in New York on Wednesday, December 14, 2016 @ 8:00pm to write this review.
+Andrew Andrews attended In Transit at Circle in the Square Theatre in Manhattan on Wednesday, December 14, 2016 @ 8:00pm to write this review.